numeract/multinode-multicore-r-shiny/Local Setup - Windows host.md

 - **PuTTY**, **Plink**, **PuTTYgen**
 http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
-Any other SSH client for Windows should do, but they are not covered here.
+Any other SSH client for Windows should do, but they are not covered here (links provided for convenience).
 MobaXterm: http://mobaxterm.mobatek.net/
 Cygwin: https://www.cygwin.com/